 Publicize their awards and recognitions.
 In doing so, they create for themselves an opportunity to practice digital communication arts, business writing skills, and college essay collateral.

-Sample grant inquiries and guest speaker invitations have been sent to major Chicago arts foundations requesting mentorship--not funding requests.
-We are self funded.
+Sample grant inquiries and guest speaker invitations have been sent to major Chicago arts foundations not for donations, but requesting mentorship.
 Responses have been positive and more are planned.

-String Wizards has been given the Advocacy for Arts Award in the category for Community Engagement by which is the nation’s largest and most influential music education association.
+Advocacy for Arts has given String Wizards a first place for Community Engagement.
+They are sponsored by Music for All which is the nation’s largest and most influential music education association.

-Several energies coalesced to create this program.
 Basic violin setup, cleaning, and re-stringing can be mastered by an interested teen.
-This in turn provides the individual teen and the hosting high school with positive public service image—and maybe a summer job when countless school year rentals are returned are area violin shops.
+This in turn provides the individual teen and the hosting high school with positive public service image—and maybe a summer job when countless school year rentals are returned are area violin shops each June.

 PROGRAM TERMS AND CONDITIONS